MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-report-intrastat.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Intrastat Journal**, and then choose the related link.
 2. On the **Intrastat Journal** page, select the relevant journal batch in the **Batch Name** field.
-3. If you have not already done this, fill in the journal manually or by choosing **Suggest Lines**.
+3. If you have not already done this, fill in the journal manually or by choosing the **Suggest Lines** action.
 4. Choose the **Create File** action.
-5. In the batch job page, choose **OK**.
+5. On the batch job page, choose the **OK** button.
 6. Choose **Save**.
 7. Browse to the location where you want to save the file, enter the file name, and then choose **Save**.